- Date : 19/09/2020

 To get a loan against insurance policy, you’ll have to visit the branch of your insurance company and fill the standardized application form for a loan.

-In the form, you’ll be asked to assign the policy absolutely in favour of the insurer.
+In the form, you’ll be asked to assign the policy absolutely in favour of the insurer which is usually 85% to 90%.
 This essentially means that in case of a claim/maturity benefit due, the insurer will have the first right over the money and will repay you after deducting the outstanding loan principal and interest.
 Since nowadays insurers have stopped issuing cheques, you’ll have to also provide a cancelled cheque of the bank account in which you want the loan amount to be credited by the insurer and sign a receipt for the same.

 Is a loan on insurance policy available for all types of loans?